-6. Trade, private sector development and regional integration
+7. Trade, private sector development and regional integration (SDG8 / SDG 9)

-Typical Civil Society Organisations (CSOs) engaged in trade, private sector development and regional integration include business and professional associations, chambers of commerce, social and economic councils, entrepreneur associations, trade unions, cooperatives, micro finance institutions, consumer associations, farmer associations, NGOs following the negotiation and implementation of free trade agreements and playing a watchdog role vis-à-vis the private sector and authorities, CSOs promoting social inclusion and Corporate Social Responsibility (CSR), NGOs representing indigenous and/or marginalised communities and their rights, think tanks and research institutions, local authorities associations, media, etc.
+Typical Civil Society Organisations (CSOs) engaged in trade, private sector development and regional integration include business and professional associations, chambers of commerce, social and economic councils, entrepreneur associations, trade unions, cooperatives, social businesses, micro finance institutions, consumer associations, farmer associations, fair trade networks, NGOs following the negotiation and implementation of free trade agreements and playing a watchdog role vis-à-vis the private sector and authorities, CSOs promoting social inclusion and responsible business conduct, NGOs representing indigenous and/or marginalised communities and their rights, think tanks and research institutions, local authorities associations, media, etc.

-• The EU informs CSOs about trade and regional integration negotiations between the EU and the partner country, and about planned EU programmes/support to private sector development and sector reforms.

-- · The EU listens and provides feedback to CSOs, playing an advocacy role. - The EU consults CSOs during the identification/ formulation of EU programmes and sector interventions in trade, private sector development, extractive industries and natural resources exploitation, regional integration. - CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that the interests of all sectors of society, particularly of rural and marginalised communities are taken into account.

-- · A Civil Society component is included in the identification/formulation study and a civil society expert (if possible with background on trade issues) is recruited. - · EU programmes or support to reforms (including budget support) include indicators (possibly even conditionality) related to civil society dialogue and/or community involvement.
+To inform To consult & dialogue To partner Identification and Formulation - The EU informs CSOs about trade and regional integration negotiations between the EU and the partner country, and about planned EU programmes/support to private sector development and sector reforms.
+The EU listens and provides feedback to CSOs, playing an advocacy role.
+The EU consults CSOs during the identification/formulation of EU programmes and sector interventions in trade, private sector development, investment promotion, extractive industries and natural resources exploitation, regional integration.
+CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that the interests of all sectors of society, particularly of rural and marginalised communities are taken into account.
+A Civil Society component is included in the identification/formulation study and a civil society expert (if possible with background on trade issues) is recruited.
+EU programmes or support to reforms (including budget support) include indicators (possibly even conditionality) related to civil society dialogue and/or community involvement.
+Farmer's associations, cooperatives, trade unions and other sectoral or national representative bodies of the private sector are involved in the identification of local value chains with high potential for decent job creation and poverty reduction that are supported through EU TPSD programmes.